|Volunteers worked hard to save some of the pilot whales stranded in Farewell Spit in New Zealand. (Not our photo).|

 We continually hear of all the horrible things happening in the world.
-It only takes a sorrowful event to remind us how humans rally for one another and for wildlife in times of need and sorrow.
+Yet, it only takes a sorrowful event to remind us how humans rally for one another and wildlife in times of need and sorrow.

-Its in our nature as humans and animals to survive the elements and, life itself.
-A mass suicide sounds more like a conspiracy theory spurred on by sensationalism-seeking-media when it might make a more “enticing” story.
+It’s in our nature as humans and animals to survive the elements and life itself.
+But, unfortunately, a mass suicide sounds more like a conspiracy theory spurred on by sensationalism-seeking media when it might make a more “enticing” story.

 Bottom line, for whatever unknown reasons this massive event transpired, hundreds of concerned volunteers made their way to the beach to aid in an often futile attempt to save as many as possible.